Azure/azure-sdk/docs/python/design.md

 ##### Client immutability

-{% include requirement/MUST id="python-client-immutable" %} design the client to be immutable.
+{% include requirement/MUST id="python-client-immutable-design" %} design the client to be immutable.
 This does not mean that you need to use read-only properties (attributes are still acceptable), but rather that the there should not be any scenarios that require callers to change properties/attributes of the client.

 #### Service methods